Skip to main content

 sudo rdmsr 0x19C

-# Bit 1: Thermal status log (has throttled)
+# Bit 1: Thermal status log (1 = has throttled since last cleared)

 perf stat -e power/energy-pkg/,power/energy-cores/ sleep 10